Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Feature Enhancement and Matching Refinement Evaluation

 \subsection{Feature Enhancement Evaluation}

 We compare the performance of CNN and Transformer feature enhancement modules across different resolutions, experimental results are provided in~\Cref{tab:appendix_bottleneck}.

 All feature enhancement methods generally improve the performance compared to the baseline (no feature enhancement) across different resolutions.
 The improvements are more significant in the frozen backbone setting compared to the fine-tuned setting.
+The absolute performance improvement from all enhancement modules is largest at the highest resolution (840, 60) and progressively decreases as resolution drops.
+This highlights the importance of detailed input features for the enhancement process.